inertiajs/inertia-django/README.md

 ```

 ### Deferred Props
 As of version 2.0, Inertia supports the ability to defer the fetching of props until after the page has been initially rendered.
-Essentially this is similar to the concept of `Lazy props` however Inertia provides convenient frontend components to automatically fetch the deferred props after the page has initially loaded, instead of requiring the user to intiate a reload.
-For more info, see (Deferred props)[https://inertiajs.com/deferred-props] in the Inertia documentation.
+Essentially this is similar to the concept of `Lazy props` however Inertia provides convenient frontend components to automatically fetch the deferred props after the page has initially loaded, instead of requiring the user to initiate a reload.
+For more info, see [Deferred props](https://inertiajs.com/deferred-props) in the Inertia documentation.

 To mark props as deferred on the server side use the `defer` function.